danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * [Create a secret chat bot](https://docs.madelineproto.xyz/docs/SECRET_CHATS.html)

+* <a href="account.declinePasswordReset.html" name="account.declinePasswordReset">Abort a pending 2FA password reset, see here for more info »: account.declinePasswordReset</a>

 * <a href="auth.acceptLoginToken.html" name="auth.acceptLoginToken">Accept QR code login token, logging in the app that generated it: auth.acceptLoginToken</a>

 * <a href="help.acceptTermsOfService.html" name="help.acceptTermsOfService">Accept the new terms of service: help.acceptTermsOfService</a>